Sir Charles Tupper Secondary School

 Sir Charles Tupper Secondary School is a public secondary school located in Vancouver, British Columbia, Canada.

 History

-Opened in 1959, the school is named in honour of Sir Charles Tupper, Canada's 6th Prime Minister.
+Opened in 1959, the school is named in honour of Sir Charles Tupper, Canada's 6th prime minister.
 Originally serving only grades 7, 8 and 9, the school grew to include grades 10, 11 and 12 by 1965.

-On November 28th, 2003, a 17 year-old student was beaten to death on the school grounds.
+On November 28, 2003, a 17-year-old student named Mao Jomar Lanot was beaten to death on the school grounds.
 A former student was later convicted and sentenced to 7 years in prison for his role in the attack.
-In the years since the killing the culture of the school has changed dramatically, with students and staff embracing a new school code of conduct which advocates respect, ownership, attitude, responsibility, and safety.
+In the years since the killing, the culture of the school has changed dramatically, with students and staff embracing a new school code of conduct ROARS which advocates Respect, Ownership, Attitude, Responsibility, and Safety.

 Today Tupper serves grades 8 through 12.